 Today we’re going to focus on another role which is fulfilled by our Lord and Saviour Jesus Christ.
 It’s the subject of Him being our great high priest.
-See last post Jesus Christ is God John 10:11
+Read last article Jesus Christ is God John 10:11

 Hebrews 4:14 Seeing then that we have a great high priest, that is passed into the heavens, Jesus the Son of God, let us hold fast our profession.